The Energy and Environmental Management System (EEMS)

 The Energy and Environmental Management System covers all activities and services under the operational control of the University at the Whiteknights, London Road and Greenlands Campus.

-The EEMS aims to reduce the environmental and energy impacts of the University's activities by using the structured framework based on continual improvement and embedding sustainability into key business processes.
+The EEMS aims to reduce the environmental and energy impacts of the University's activities by using a structured framework based on continual improvement and embedding sustainability into key business processes.

 The intended outcomes of the EEMS are: